 The Bridge Program in the Achievement Academy at American University of Sharjah will improve student readiness for matriculation into their majors and for the rigors of an academic program of study in higher education.
-The program works with students to increase their language proficiency to a level suitable for study in courses taught in English; to improve students' analytical, reasoning and problemsolving skills in math and physics (as applicable) to ready them for university math and physics courses; and to enhance students' personal, academic and study skills to maximize the likelihood of success in their university experience.
+The program works with students to increase their language proficiency to a level suitable for study in courses taught in English and to enhance students' personal, academic and study skills to maximize the likelihood of success in their university experience.